DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/Resources/description.md

 Create one resource kind object.
 To enable multiple category selection, set the object's [allowMultiple](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/resources/#allowMultiple) property to **true**.

-By now, users should be able to select categories in the newly created appointment form field.
+By now, users should be able to select categories for the newly created appointment.

 ### Optionally, preset appointments to specific categories in code
 To associate a specific appointment with the resource, include a field specified in the **fieldExpr** property into the appointment's data object.
 This field should be equal to one of the appointment instances' id.